AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/advanced-graphql/client-application-integration.md

     ![POST GraphQL](assets/client-application-integration/post-query-graphql.png)

     You should see a `POST` to the GraphQL endpoint.
 Viewing the `Payload`, you can see the full GraphQL query that was sent.
-In the next sections, the app will be updated to use **persisted** queries.
+In the next sections, the app is updated to use **persisted** queries.

 ## Getting started